christytan/OCI-GoldenGate/DataPump.md

 ### STEP 5: Import data from object store using impdp utility

-Finally, if all went well so far, proceed to ssh into your developer client machine and run the data pump import command.
+- If all went well so far, proceed to ssh into your developer client machine and run the data pump import command.

 **Windows users may connect to the dev client using Putty**